-This manual is a guide for those who perform the holy ritual of taharah, preparation of Jewish deceased for burial.
-Originally written for the Chevrah Kadisha of Northern New Mexico, a chevrah that includes six shuls that differ extensively in their levels of observance, this manual is intended for use by any community.
+This manual is a guide for those who perform the holy ritual of Taharah, preparation of Jewish deceased for burial.
+Originally written for a chevrah that includes six shuls with extensively different levels of observance, this manual is intended for use by any community.
 It is for all Jews.
+Today this manual is in wide use throughout North America and England.

 In today's modern Jewish society we are faced with an increasing number of interfaith families in which one spouse is Jewish and the other is not.
 When the Jewish spouse requests that their non-Jewish loved-one be buried as a Jew, a dilemma arises.
 How does one prepare a non-Jew for burial using Jewish traditions?
 Many chevrot and synagogues simply deny the request, stating that Jewish practices are for Jews only.
 Yet with so many families now expressing interest in this, it is time to create such a ritual.
 This book is the first of its kind in the field of Jewish death rituals, and extends the scope of the current Jewish umbrella under which our dead are respectfully prepared for burial.
 Every Chevrah Kadisha needs to be ready to handle the changing times of today's world, and thus, every community in which there are mixed-religion marriages needs this manual.